 - NCRB Response dated November 5, 2019 to IFF legal notice dated August 18, 2019 [link]

-- Follow up Representation to the National Crime Records Bureau dated August 31, 2019 [link]
+- Follow up Representation by IFF to NCRB dated October 31, 2019 [link]

 - Previous post on Facial Recognition Systems [link]